Goals and non-goals

 As a Matrix media backend

-To store personal data and shared documents through Bagage, a homegrown WebDav-to-S3 proxy
+To store personal data and shared documents through Bagage, a homegrown WebDav-to-S3 and SFTP-to-S3 proxy

 In the Drone continuous integration platform to store task logs

-The Deuxfleurs Garage cluster is a multi-site cluster currently composed of 4 nodes in 2 physical locations.
-In the future it will be expanded to at least 3 physical locations to fully exploit Garage's potential for high availability.
+The Deuxfleurs Garage cluster is a multi-site cluster currently composed of 9 nodes in 3 physical locations.